chefdoc/yard-chefdoc/README.md

 default['my-application']['plugins'] = %w(github slack ldap)
 ```

+### Resources

+Modern Chef custom resources are automatically documented.
+Comments on properties and actions are added accordingly.

 ## Generating Cookbook Docs

 To generate documentation you can either use the command line or create a rake task.